ApiniLabs/PAC-ID-Resolver/README.md

 ### Matching PAC-ID to Entries in the Mapping Table
 To identify matching entries in a mapping table, compare the PAC-ID’s issuer and category against the **Issuer** and **Category** columns of the mapping table.

-### Substituting Placeholders
+### Substituting Variables
-Mapping table entries MAY contain placeholders in the **Link** column.
-Replace the placeholders with the corresponding values given by the PAC-ID by performing a text replacement.
+Mapping table entries MAY contain variables in the **Template Url** column.
+Replace the varaibles with the corresponding values given by the PAC-ID by performing a text replacement.

 ### Mapping Table Format